 One can argue that the public's response to the Panay sinking took precedence because it was obvious that there was a shared national concern about the fate of one of its ships.
-It was only much later that stories appeared in mainstream print outlets like Time, Reader's Digest and Far Eastern filed by the western witnesses in the Nanking International Safety Zone [27,28].
-By then, time had diminished the newsworthy immediacy of the event [29,30].
+It was only much later that stories appeared in mainstream print outlets like Time, Reader's Digest and Far Eastern filed by the western witnesses in the Nanking International Safety Zone.
+By then, time had diminished the newsworthy immediacy of the event (Brook, 2000).
+The newsreel footage of the sinking of the Panay is available free online.

 Henry Luce owned LIFE, TIME and FORTUNE magazines.
-Born in China to American missionary parents, he remained a lifelong champion of his birthplace and was probably America's most cogent pro-China spokesperson ([31], pp. 28, 30; [32,33]).
-He launched LIFE as a weekly news magazine in November 1936, with a strong emphasis on photojournalism.
+Born in China to American missionary parents, he remained a lifelong champion of his birthplace and was probably America's most cogent pro-China spokesperson.
+(Herzstein, 2005; Perlmutter, 2007).
+The Luce press' portrayal of China as victim of Japanese aggression spurred the United States to enact embargoes on sales of critical resources such as oil, which set the stage for Japan's attack on Pearl Harbor.

+Luce had launched LIFE as a weekly news magazine in November 1936, with a strong emphasis on photo-journalism.
 By 1938, he claimed its circulation was 17 million.
 With some prescience, a full week before the fall of Nanking, LIFE ran a cover picture of a Japanese soldier with a machine gun and the caption "Fatalist With Machine Gun".
 The issue featured Japan's conquest of Asia, with one story about Japanese soldiers, headlined "Japan's Army Slogs Down Asia on Schedule Time".
 To a long shot of Japanese soldiers marching, the caption remarked "happy at their work".

 LOOK magazine, competing with the more popular LIFE, also celebrated America as a middle class experience.
 As a general-interest magazine, it cultivated a largely superficial approach to contemporary society, filling its pages with photographs of movie stars and casual or striking events.
 Because it took months to set up its biweekly issue, on 21 December 1937 LOOK ran a photomontage of the August 1937 bombing of Shanghai.
 It was a tragedy unrelated to the disaster unfolding in Nanking.
-Using frames of moving picture film shot by Hearst cameraman Wong Hai-Sheng, one shot became one of the most iconic of the prewar period, showing a baby sitting amidst the wreckage of a bombed out Shanghai railway station [34,35] (Figure 3).
-LOOK's account of the barbarity of Japanese aerial warfare shocked the world.
-An estimated 136 million people saw the shot on newsreel screens or in print ([36], p.
-260).
-United China Relief used this image to sell millions of Christmas cards and to raise millions of dollars for Chinese aid.
-Titled the Ping Mei card, the reverse side read: "This is Ping Mei-a child of China-...he is one of 50 million refugees who desperately need food, clothing, shelter, medical aid".
-Time magazine published it too, while appealing for money and underscoring the common interest and goals shared by the Chinese and Americans ([37], p.
-55; [38,39]).
+Using frames of moving picture film shot by Hearst cameraman Wong Hai-Sheng, one shot became one of the most iconic of the prewar period, showing a baby sitting amidst the wreckage of a bombed out Shanghai railway station.
+(LOOK magazine, 21 December 1937) (Figure 3).